Now is this a cliche or is it fact?

 Go back to when your agent gave you pricing on your home.
-A real estate agent will give a range a home is worth.
+A real estate agent will give a range that a home is worth.
 It is just human nature that a home seller only remembers the high side of the range and automatically lists at that price or even a little higher.

 But, it is important to review your comparable properties and carefully consider all offers.

 As a home seller, you most likely are like every other home seller and want top dollar for your home.
 As you take the time to prepare your home and get it listed emotions run high.